mantidproject/dockerfiles/mantid-development/readme.md

-The images contain three directories `/mantid_src`, `/mantid_build` and `/mantid_data` which are to be used for the source, build and CMake external data directories respectively.
+The images contain three directories `/mantid_src`, `/mantid_build` and `/mantid_data` which are to be used for the source, build and CMake external data directories respectively. `/mantid_data` is the target of a symbolic link from the default external data location configured in CMake.

 It is recommended to have these directories mounted to locations on the host filesystem.
 Reasons being:

 - Using your existing SCM, editors, etc. (you modify the code on the host filesystem as you will have probably already been doing)